tbruckmaier/corcel-acf/readme.md

 [![Packagist](https://img.shields.io/packagist/v/tbruckmaier/corcel-acf.svg)](https://github.com/tbruckmaier/corcel-acf/releases)
 [![Packagist](https://img.shields.io/packagist/dt/tbruckmaier/corcel-acf.svg)](https://packagist.org/packages/tbruckmaier/corcel-acf)

-> Fetch all Advanced Custom Fields (ACF) fields inside Corcel easily.
+> Use Wordpress Advanced Custom Fields (ACF) in laravel.

 This Corcel plugin allows you to fetch WordPress custom fields created by the [ACF](http://advancedcustomfields.com) plugin using the same syntax of Eloquent, from the [Laravel Framework](http://laravel.com).
 You can use Eloquent models and Collections to improve your development, using the WordPress backend with any PHP application.